 Divide batter between the two cake pans and bake for 32-35 minutes, until cake is springy when touched and no dent is left behind.
 A wooden toothpick tester must come out clean.

 Cool cakes completely in pans on wire racks.
-When cakes are no longer warm, cover tightly with aluminum foil and chill for at least 2 hours.
+When cakes are no longer warm, cover the pans tightly with plastic wrap or aluminum foil and chill for at least 2 hours.

 Chocolate Ganache Frosting